alphagov/govuk-developer-docs/source/manual/editing-an-existing-route.html.md

 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/2nd-line/editing-an-existing-route.md)

-# Editing an existing route in the Router
+# Edit an existing route in the Router

 If there's a need to edit a Route in the database, follow these
 instructions: